awsdocs/amazon-route53-docs/doc_source/dns-failover-simple-configs.md

-# How Health Checks Work in Simple Amazon Route 53 Configurations<a name="dns-failover-simple-configs"></a>
+# How health checks work in simple Amazon Route 53 configurations<a name="dns-failover-simple-configs"></a>

 When you have two or more resources that perform the same function, such as two or more web servers for example\.com, you can use the following health\-checking features to route traffic only to the healthy resources: